mutagen-io/mutagen/README.md

   synchronization.
 Mutagen comes with a broad range of small, cross-compiled "agent" binaries that it automatically copies to remote endpoints as necessary.
 Most major platforms and architectures are supported.
-- Mutagen propagates changes bi-directionally.
+- Mutagen propagates changes bidirectionally.
 Any conflicts that arise will be flagged for resolution.
 Automatic conflict resolution is performed if doing so does not result in destruction of unsynchronized changes.
 Manual conflict resolution is performed by manually deleting the undesired side of the